friskipradana/friskipradana/README.md

 ### Hi there 👋

-Hello, my name Friski Pradana, am from East Java (Indonesia), I just ordinary people who like visuals and code
+Hello, name is Friski Pradana am from East Java (Indonesia), I just ordinary people who like visuals and code

 ### You can find me in :
 - Instagram : @friski_pradana